Tyson Foods recalls about 3,000 pounds of chicken shipped to food service businesses

 Anyone concerned about an injury or illness from eating these products should contact a healthcare provider.
 Federal officials are concerned that some product may be frozen and in freezers at food service institutions and could be served.

-Food service institutions who have purchased these products are urged to throw the products away and not serve them.
+Food service institutions that have purchased these products are urged to throw the products away and not serve them.

+Consumers with food safety questions can "Ask Karen," the government's virtual representative available 24 hours a day at AskKaren.gov or via smartphone at m.askkaren.gov

 Comments